cyso/omniconf/docs/backends.rst

 environment variables
 ---------------------

-Environments are read from os.environ.
+Environments are read from :any:`os.environ`.
 This backend is enabled by default.

 .. autoclass :: omniconf.backends.env.EnvBackend
    :members: